 We take seriously the prospect of climate breakdown and a disruption of organized human existence in our lifetimes.
-The IPCC 2021 report estimated that on the current high emissions pathway (which appears to be compatible with our current trajectory) we are likely to experience global heating of 2.4 C above preindustrial levels in the 2041 to 2060 timeframe, and 4.4 C in the 2081 to 2100 timeframe (of course those estimates will be much lower if emissions are dramatically cut soon – but emissions from burning fossil fuels reached a record in 2022).
-If we stay on a high emissions pathway, the insurer Swiss Re estimates that by 2050, climate change will cost the world 23 trillion per annum.
+The IPCC 2021 report estimated that on a high emissions pathway (which appears to be compatible with our current trajectory) we are likely to experience global heating of 2.4 C above preindustrial levels in the 2041 to 2060 timeframe, and 4.4 C in the 2081 to 2100 timeframe (of course those estimates will be much lower if emissions are dramatically cut soon – but emissions from burning fossil fuels reached a record in 2022).
+If we stay on a high emissions pathway, the insurer Swiss Re estimates that, by 2050, climate change could cost the world 23 trillion per annum.

 From Skepticism to Belief.
 Skepticism comes in different flavors.
 While few US adults are skeptical about global heating, about 43% still doubt it is human-caused.
 Of those who DO accept anthropogenic global heating, many remain skeptical about the risks/impacts.
 And of those who accept both anthropogenic cause and risk/impacts, many remain skeptical about the prospects for a response – be it personal, collective, national or international.
 We are interested in research studies that aim to better understand how to accelerate shifts in these beliefs.